Marc Chavez,

 Marc Chavez was born and raised in Los Angeles County, California and is of Mexican-American Indian, (Nahua, Michoacán and New Mexican-Spanish descent).
 Chavez graduated from the University of California, San Diego with degrees in Communication, “Third World” Studies and post-graduate research in Community Educational Linkages.
 Chavez has over 25 years of experience in higher education, and community linkages.

-Upon completing university studies in 1995, a spiritual calling and journey first carried him through Mexico and Central America.
-Chavez led overland cultural tours from Mexico to Costa Rica before choosing to locate in Panama to begin volunteer work.
+Upon completing university studies, Chavez led overland cultural tours from Southwest U.S. to Costa Rica before residing in Panama to begin volunteer work.
 He assisted with adult education, youth cultural and surf programs.

-In 2000, out of San Diego California, Chavez Founded Young Native Scholars and InterTribal Youth, both based on developing a working model for community and institutional education.
+Out of San Diego California, Chavez Founded Young Native Scholars and InterTribal Youth in 2000.
+Programs work with a model for community and institutional education.
 The program’s aim to “indigenize education” and has been nationally and internationally recognized as an “holistic approach to education”.
 Youth and mentors from across North America, Hawaii, Panama, Jamaica attend various national and international summer, spring programs.
-In its 22nd year, Chavez creates mentorship, vision, and healthy learning environments.
+In its 24th year, Chavez creates mentorship, vision, and healthy learning environments.
 The goal is to enhance knowledge of technology, culture, health, environmental science and self-sustainability.
 Programs also link young people to top universities and career paths.

 In the past, Chavez also served years on the Board of Directors at the WorldBeat Cultural Center in world-famous Balboa Park, San Diego, working Media and International Relations in Afro-Indigenous cultural productions in Mexico, Peru, Costa Rica and the Caribbean.
-Early on, Chavez also worked for Centro Cultural de La Raza also located in Balboa Park with major art exhibits, murals, U.S.-Mexico relations, music, dance and theater productions.
+Chavez also worked on major art exhibits, murals, relations, music, dance and theater productions along the U.S.-Mexico border region.

 Chavez and InterTribal Youth/ One World BRIDGE 501c3 have also worked with UNICEF-Panama and CONAMUIP (Coordinadora Nacional Mujeres Indigenas Panama) to see that urban indigenous youth were trained to be peer advocates and conduct health prevention presentations in reservations (Comarcas).
 His organization continues to participate in cultural festivals and conferences concerning culture, food sovereignty and tourism in Panama and Mexico.